kunlei/klian-site-hugo/content/page/book-list.md

 13. Naked economics
 14. Poor economics
 15. The room where it happened (reading)
-16. China's gilded age (reading)
+16. China's gilded age
+17. China's economy
-17. The end of white christian america (reading)
+18. The end of white christian America (reading)
-18. Addiction, procrastination and laziness (reading)
+19. Addiction, procrastination and laziness (reading)
+20. Too much and never enough (reading)

 ### 2019